Understanding Abdominal Migraine Symptoms: What You Need to Know

 Causes of Abdominal Migraine Symptoms

 The specific cause of abdominal migraine symptoms is not known.
-However, it is thought to be caused by genetic factors, as there is typically a family history of migraines or stomach migraines.
+However, it is thought to be caused by genetic factors, as there is usually a family history of migraines or stomach migraines.
 Possible triggers for abdominal migraine episodes are:

 Stress: Emotional stress or anxiety can cause episodes in sensitive people.